 Dean, Hendricks Chapel

-From 2003 to 2007, Konkol interned with and later served a parish with the Evangelical Lutheran Church in Guyana, where he also lectured at the Lutheran Lay Academy and co-hosted the nationally televised broadcast “Word for the World.”
-He served on a variety of community organizing committees, many of which focused on ecumenical and interfaith cooperation, poverty, children and youth development, and ecological sustainability.
+Konkol has a diverse and global background of leadership and learning.
+He began ordained ministry service through parishes of the Evangelical Lutheran Church in Guyana, where he also lectured at the Lutheran Lay Academy and co-hosted the nationally televised broadcast “Word for the World.”
+He served on various community organizing committees throughout Guyana, many of which focused on ecumenical and interfaith cooperation, poverty, children and youth development, and ecological sustainability.

-Konkol is originally from Amherst Junction, Wisconsin.
-He is a graduate of Amherst High School and earned a bachelor of science degree in criminal justice from Viterbo University, La Crosse, Wisconsin.
-He earned a master of divinity degree from Luther Seminary in St. Paul, Minnesota, and master of theology and doctor of philosophy degrees in the School of Religion, Philosophy, and Classics at the University of KwaZulu-Natal, South Africa.
+Originally from Amherst Junction, Wisconsin, Konkol competed on the men’s basketball team while earning a Bachelor of Science degree in criminal justice from Viterbo University (La Crosse, WI).
+He earned a Master of Divinity degree from Luther Seminary (St. Paul, MN), and Master of Theology and Doctor of Philosophy degrees in the School of Religion, Philosophy, and Classics at the University of KwaZulu-Natal (Pietermaritzburg, South Africa).